 South Africa Elects Cyril Ramaphosa As Its New President

-Cyril Ramaphosa was elected president of South Africa by parliament Thursday, his elevation was guaranteed after Jacob Zuma resigned the presidency late Wednesday night.
+The 65-year-old tycoon was elected president of South Africa by parliament Thursday, an elevation that was guaranteed after Jacob Zuma resigned the presidency the night before.

-Following the vote on the floor of the National Assembly, Ramaphosa accepted words of praise from supporters and overt electoral threats from opposition leaders — then stood at the same podium where, 22 years ago, he shepherded the ratification of South Africa's constitution.
+Following Thursday's vote in the National Assembly, Ramaphosa took words of praise from supporters and overt electoral threats from opposition leaders — then stood at the same podium where, 22 years ago, he shepherded the ratification of South Africa's constitution.

-Ramaphosa, 65, promised to "continue to improve the lives of our people," and said he would "work very hard to try to not disappoint the people of South Africa."
+Ramaphosa promised to "continue to improve the lives of our people," and said he would "work very hard to try to not disappoint the people of South Africa."

-It was a clear indication he plans to take the country in a different direction than his predecessor.
-On Friday night Ramaphosa will deliver his first State of the Nation Address, which he said would outline his plans to fight corruption in the country.
+It was a clear indication he plans to take the country in a different direction from his predecessor.
+On Friday night, Ramaphosa will deliver his first State of the Nation Address, which he said would outline his plans to fight corruption in the country.

 It's a speech he will have waited decades to give.

-Ramaphosa "represents the struggle of remainees" said political analyst Somadodo Fikeni, using the South African term to describe ANC veterans who were neither exiled by the countries apartheid-era leaders, such as former President Thabo Mbeki, nor sentenced to prison on Robben Island, like the late Nelson Mandela.
-Jacob Zuma was both a Robben Island political prisoner and an exiled leader of the ANC.
+Ramaphosa "represents the struggle of remainees," said political analyst Somadodo Fikeni, using the South African term to describe African National Congress veterans who were neither exiled, such as former President Thabo Mbeki, nor sentenced to prison on Robben Island, like the late Nelson Mandela.
+Zuma was both a Robben Island political prisoner and an exiled leader.

 With the ANC banned in South Africa and operating from headquarters in Lusaka, Zambia, remainees were left to fight apartheid on the ground in the few ways they could.